 Introduction to Installment Loans

 Installment loans are a common financing option for businesses seeking to make significant investments.
-Unlike interest-bearing notes, installment loans require regular payments of both principal and interest throughout the loan term.
+Unlike interest-bearing notes, installment loans require regular payments of both principal and interest based on agreed-upon payment terms throughout the loan term.

 This structure helps businesses manage cash flow effectively while ensuring that debt obligations are met over time.
 Installment loans are particularly useful for funding major purchases or expansions.